appacademy/SWEO-Part-Time-Resources/6-Module/2-week/5-day/study-guide.md

 - Classes
   - Getters and Setters
   - Inheritence
-- Python built-in-functions (any, all, map, filter)
+- Python built-in-functions (any, all, map, filter, etc.)
 - Importing
 - *args and **kwargs